qor/doc/chapter2/search.md

 # Search

-It is possible to specify database table columns as a search attributes by using `SearchAttrs`, the columns will be used to perform any search queries.
+It is possible to specify database table columns as search attributes by using `SearchAttrs`, the columns will be used to perform search queries.

 ## Examples